-#32 Shakshuka is a breakfast dish, made with poached eggs in a tomato sauce seasoned with chili peppers, garlic and spiced up with cumin, paprika, pepper e nutmeg!
+#32 Shakshuka is a breakfast dish made with poached eggs in a tomato sauce seasoned with chili peppers, and garlic and spiced up with cumin, paprika, pepper, and nutmeg!
 It’s usually served with challah bread.

-Depending on how much bread you eat, this may be a very filling dish or a very healthy one!
+Depending on how much bread you eat, this may be a filling or very healthy dish!
 Nevertheless, note that the sauce is usually very spicy, which may not be pleasant for some people.
 For us, yummm…

-#33 Finally we have Jachnun, which is a Sabbath dish.
-According to Jewish tradition, you can’t work on Sabbath, not even cook, so traditional Sabbath food tends to be served cold or be slow-cooked from the day before.
+#33 Finally, we have Jachnun, which is a Sabbath dish.
+According to Jewish tradition, you can’t work on Sabbath, not even cook, so traditional Sabbath food tends to be served cold or slow-cooked from the day before.

-Jachnun is a very thinly rolled dough, brushed with oil or fat and baked overnight at very low heat.
-It is traditionally served with a crushed or grated tomato dip, hard-boiled eggs, and skhug (a hot sauce from Yemen).
-This is not the tastiest thing to eat in Israel, but it’s an experience and really traditional. if you can find it, we recommend you to try it!
+Jachnun is a thinly rolled dough, brushed with oil or fat and baked overnight at low heat.
+It is traditionally served with crushed or grated tomato dip, hard-boiled eggs, and skhug (a hot sauce from Yemen).
+This is not the tastiest thing to eat in Israel, but it’s a really traditional experience.
+If you can find it, we recommend you try it!

 Sweets and desserts in Israel

 #34 The desserts in Israel are similar to other Middle east countries.
 They usually include nuts, pistachio, halva, phyllo dough, semolina, dates, rose water, and syrup.
 Some of our favorites include: